International Advanced Level Geography (2016)

 It contains interesting and engaging contemporary geographical content that allows you the flexibility to design programmes to suit your particular interests and needs, using a range of approaches.
 The specification also allows for a balance between students’ own particular physical, human and/or environmental global interests relevant to their lives and provides the knowledge, understanding and skills for further study at higher education or for employment.

-We provide clear requirements for excellent and engaging fieldwork, as well as guidance on the geographical investigation process, enabling students to develop and demonstrate the required fieldwork skills.
+We provide clear requirements for excellent and engaging fieldwork (please see 2021 update below), as well as guidance on the geographical investigation process, enabling students to develop and demonstrate the required fieldwork skills.

 - Qualification type: